 We pride ourselves on being a Rights Respecting School, where children learn about their rights as detailed in the United Nations Convention on the Rights of the Child (UNCRC), as British and global citizens and abide by a class and school charter linked to rights.
 Rights teaching is also reinforced by the teaching of British Values (democracy, rule of law, individual liberty and mutual respect) which upholds our high expectations for behaviour and conduct.

 As a church school, our ethos is built on the Christian values of Faith, Love, Respect, Forgiveness and Perseverance, which are taught throughout the year through linked parables to support understanding and to instil a secure moral compass within our children.
-Our school motto, Believe You Can, is strengthened by the teaching of the parable of ‘The Talents’ to promote positive behaviour and attitudes to ensure all children receive their right to be the ‘best they can be’ (Article 29; UNCRC).
+Our school motto, Let Your Light Shine, is strengthened by the teaching of the parable of ‘The Talents’ to promote positive behaviour and attitudes to ensure all children receive their right to be the ‘best they can be’ (Article 29; UNCRC).